 About Holly Mulcahy

 Holly began developing her leadership skills at the renowned Peabody Institute of the Johns Hopkins University with former Baltimore Symphony concertmaster Herbert Greenberg.
-In recent seasons she has enjoyed serving as concertmaster of the Chattanooga Symphony & Opera, the traveling concertmaster for Emmy Award winner George Daugherty’s Bugs Bunny at the Symphony, and as guest concertmaster for the Columbus Symphony (OH), Baltimore Chamber Orchestra, and a one-year appointment as interim concertmaster for Orchestra Iowa.
+In recent seasons she has enjoyed serving as concertmaster of the Chattanooga Symphony & Opera, the traveling concertmaster for Emmy Award winner George Daugherty’s Bugs Bunny at the Symphony, and as guest concertmaster for the Columbus Symphony, Baltimore Chamber Orchestra, and a one-year appointment as interim concertmaster for Orchestra Iowa.

-As an in-demand performer, Holly balances her orchestral duties with numerous concerto performances around the country.
+As an in-demand performer, Holly balances her orchestral duties with numerous concerto performances across the country.
 Passionate about performing living American composers’ works, Holly has been featured as soloist for concertos by Jennifer Higdon, Jim Stephenson, Philip Glass, and now a concerto by Hollywood film composer, George S. Clinton.

 Believing in music as a healing and coping source, Holly founded Arts Capacity, a charitable 501(c)3 which focuses on bringing live chamber music, art, artists, and composers to prisons.
 Arts Capacity addresses many emotional and character-building issues people face as they prepare for release into society.